AL0YSI0US/trusty-rabbit-hole/opt-in-process.md

 ## 1. Opt-in Process
 After an individual has submitted an opt-in form the application will be accessible from the admin portal under the `Reponses` tab located near the top of the google form page.

+The following two dropdowns represent the information that is located on each instances google opt-in forms:
 <details><summary>SourceCred opt-in form</summary>
 <p>